-In order for students to move to the next grade level, they must show that they have met HISD's promotion standards.
+Yes, but only for grades 5 and 8, to comply with state promotion requirements.
+For students to move to the next grade level, they must show that they have met HISD's promotion standards.
 These standards generally include course or subject grades, state tests where applicable, and attendance.
-However, because of changes to the state's testing calendar and the subsequent delay in receiving test results, promotion standards have been modified for grades 3, 4, 6, and 7 for the 2015-16 school year only to exclude passing scores on STAAR tests.
-The HISD Board of Education made this decision at the December 15, 2015, board meeting.
-Read more about promotion standards here.
+However, because of changes to the state's testing calendar and the subsequent delay in receiving test results, promotion standards have been modified for grades 3, 4, 6, and 7 to exclude passing scores on STAAR tests.
+The HISD Board of Education made this decision at the January 2017 board meeting.
+Read more about current promotion standards here-en/ed/<a href="https://example.com/h